 Since the Daily Volume number includes trades that are not included within Intraday charts, it is not a valid comparison to look at the Daily Volume number and compare it to the sum of the Volume bars within an Intraday chart for the same period of time.
 The volume data in an Intraday chart is also used by the Volume by Price study if you are using that study.

 When you look at the total Volume for a day in an Intraday chart, that is the sum of the volumes for all of the individual trades recorded in the Intraday chart data.
 Almost never will this precisely match the Daily Volume number reported from the exchange for the same symbol, for the reasons indicated above.

 Another reason that the Intraday bar volume may not match the total Daily volume is because you have enabled the Volume Filtering settings for the chart.
 Disable the Volume Filtering if you do not require it.

 Additionally, as is explained in 43.2 - Incomplete Data From The Data Feed, another reason why adding up the volume for the trading day from an Intraday chart and comparing it to the exchange reported Daily Volume, is not valid because there could be incomplete data received from the data feed that you are using.

-For example, the Eurex has different data feeds.
+For example, the EUREX has different data feeds.
 One of their data feeds provides every trade and another one does not.
-This can account for differences when looking at Eurex Intraday volume.
+This definitely could be the reason for differences when looking at EUREX Intraday volume.